Waste Management (album): Background and development

 When the group announced the release of the lead single of their studio album, Весёлые Улыбки, they stated that the album would be entitled Upravleniye Otbrosami, which translates to "waste management".
 However, a press release had officially stated that it would be entitled Весёлые Улыбки instead, as it reflected sarcastic comments about the state of the Russian music business made by Volkova and Katina in an interview with Moscow's Time Out Magazine.
 Because of the name change, the album was postponed, but was eventually released in October 2008.

-In March 2009, the group began production of the studio album.
+In March 2009, the group began production of the English version of studio album.
 On their Myspace account, the group stated that t.A.T.u would no longer be a "full-time project" as they wanted to focus on their solo careers.
 Around April 2009, the group revealed their single "Snowfalls", stating that the studio album was still in production.

 According to one of the press releases from the group's website, they said that the album's title Waste Management was related to "Happy Smiles", explaining "this album was all about 'Unhappily Unsmiling' in its very essence.
 To be more precise, it was [Waste Management]".
 Member Lena Katina said on her part that it was inspired by Pink Floyd, saying "You should listen to this version of our LP non-stop at least once to feel what we tried to create.
 We call this version "pinkfloydish" among us".

 She further explained "Pink Floyd was not the only band who did it this way, but we can say it was them who inspired us.
 [Waste Management] has got all songs bound together by short instrumental interludes composed by our author Evgeniy Matveitsev.
 This version of the LP is one continuous music trip".
 The group stated that they decided to do this after they visited the "concept of continuity" in their music videos "220" and "Snowfalls", which were fused together.

 In the press release, member Julia Volkova revealed: